duneroadrunner/SaferCPlusPlus/README.md

 - A couple of [other](#vectors) highly compatible vectors that address the issue of unnecessary iterator invalidation upon insert, erase or reallocation.

-- [Replacements](#primitives) for the native "int", "size_t" and "bool" types that have default initialization values and address the "signed-unsigned mismatch" issues.
+- [Replacements](#primitives) for the native "int", "size_t" and "bool" types that ensure against the use of uninitialized values and address the "signed-unsigned mismatch" issues.

 - Data types for safe, simple [sharing](#asynchronously-shared-objects) of objects among asynchronous threads.